 This is where having arm rests on the chair and around the toilet is really going to pay off.
 To sit, back up until you feel what you are going to sit on behind your legs.
-Place the operated leg out to give you more room to bend at the hips.
+In the beginning, placing the operated leg out will prevent painful excess bending (flexion) of the knee until you regain enough flexion to sit on lower surfaces.
 Reach back for the arm rests or the grab bars and lower yourself down gently.
-Avoid twisting when you are sitting.
-If you are in a low chair, you may have to keep the operated leg out in front to avoid bending more than 90 degrees at the operated hip.
 To stand, place the operated leg out and push up using your arms and the non-operated leg.